 Fabry disease is often missed in women and children

-Since symptoms in women can be variable, doctors can easily miss the clues that could lead to a diagnosis of Fabry disease.
-That is why it is so important for women with a family history of Fabry disease to create a Family Medical Tree to help determine if testing is needed.
-Learn more about women and Fabry disease
+Symptoms can be variable, so doctors can easily miss the clues that could lead to a diagnosis of Fabry disease.
+That is why it is so important for females with a family history of Fabry disease to create a family medical tree to help determine if testing is needed.
+Learn more about females and Fabry disease.

 Diagnosis just requires a blood test or saliva sample

 If you or someone in your family have symptoms of Fabry disease, your doctor can help you decide whether to get tested.
 Your family history may play a role in this decision because Fabry disease is inherited.
 Once a person is suspected to have Fabry disease, the test to confirm it is straightforward, though it differs for males and females.

 For males, a blood test can measure the level of alpha-GAL enzyme.
 If the alpha-GAL enzyme assay (“assay” is another word for “test”) shows low enzyme activity, then the person has Fabry disease.

 For females, a DNA test is required.
 This is because alpha-GAL enzyme levels in blood may be low or near-normal in females.
 DNA tests can be performed using blood or saliva.

 Which doctors play a role in diagnosing Fabry?

 - Cardiologists (heart doctors)

 The medical specialists who typically establish the diagnosis of Fabry disease include: